keep-community/tbtcswaps/client/README.md

-This is the frontend used in ln2tbtc.com, it's a simple react app that uses web3 to perform any client actions needed for the swap.
+This is the frontend used in ln2tbtc.com, it's a simple typescript react app that uses web3 to perform any client actions needed for the swap.

 ## Development
 This was created with `create-react-app` so all the common basic commands are available: